bkw777/FluxEngine_Kit/README.md

 A pluggable/unpluggable style would be even better but for now just for reference here is a link to the exact type in the render:
 [2-pin 3.5mm pitch top-entry screw terminal](https://www.digikey.com/en/products/detail/on-shore-technology-inc/OSTTF020161/614572)

-adding the option to convert step+dir to stepin/stepout
+adding the option to convert step+dir to step_in/step_out
 ![](PCB/out/FluxEngine_Hat_CDC_ALT1_with_step_convert.svg)

 ### More 8-inch info

-The AC & DC power connectors were the same on many drives, both Shugart compatible and CDC even though the CDC data bus pinout is totally different.
+The AC & DC power connectors were the same on many drives.

 These are the cable-side connector housings and female pins needed to make proper cables to connect to a drive.